breiting/codecad/docs/getting_started.md

 This creates a parametric bracket with a hole.
 Try editing the parameters (30, 50, 5) and watch the viewer update live.

-## Exporting STL
+## Exporting STL/STEP

-To generate STL files for your project, run:
+To generate STL and STEP files for your project, run:

 ```
 ccad build
 ```

-This command creates a separate `.stl` file for each part and places them in the `generated/` folder.
+This command creates a separate `.stl` and `.step` file for each part and places them in the `generated/` folder.

 ## Next Steps